sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-08-Black-Box-Testing.md

 The next three modules will show the construction of test cases for a single function, `calculateBill`, and how we would approach it.

-# Black-Box Testing

-The idea of Black-Box testing is that we select what test scenarios to write according to the *specification* of the modules we are testing (typically a function).
-We are testing the **interface**, not the **implementation**.

 ---